-4.251 Royal Commissions 'owe their foundation to an exercise of the royal prerogative to appoint appropriate citizens of the realm to perform duties on behalf of the Crown'.540 The Royal Commissions Act 1902 (Cth) allows the Governor-General, by Letters Patent, to
+4.250 Royal Commissions 'owe their foundation to an exercise of the royal prerogative to appoint appropriate citizens of the realm to perform duties on behalf of the Crown'.
+The Royal Commissions Act 1902 (Cth) allows the Governor-General, by Letters Patent, to issue such commissions, directed to such person or persons, as he thinks fit, requiring or authorising [those persons] to make inquiry into and report upon any matter specified in the Letters Patent, and which relates to or is connected with the peace, order and good government of the Commonwealth, or any public purpose or any power of the Commonwealth.

-4.252 Royal Commissions are normally established only where a matter of public interest so requires.
+4.251 Royal Commissions are normally established only where a matter of public interest so requires.
 Their ad hoc nature distinguishes them from permanent standing federal agencies and bodies.
-Their purpose is usually to ascertain factual circumstances and make recommendations.542 The discovery of the truth has been described as a prime function of a Royal Commission.543 The findings of a Royal Commission do not have any legally binding status, although they may assist in the formulation of government policy and the enactment of new legislation.544
+Their purpose is usually to ascertain factual circumstances and make recommendations.
+The discovery of the truth has been described as a prime function of a Royal Commission.
+The findings of a Royal Commission do not have any legally binding status, although they may assist in the formulation of government policy and the enactment of new legislation.

-[Royal Commissions] can provide policy advice to governments or they can investigate and report on major disasters or events that become a matter of public concern as a result for example of some alleged maladministration in the workings of government.545
+[Royal Commissions] can provide policy advice to governments or they can investigate and report on major disasters or events that become a matter of public concern as a result for example of some alleged maladministration in the workings of government.